seantunwin/chardelay.js/README.md

 A stand-alone library for placing content on the page with a delay similar to a typing effect.

-Compatible with most major browsers, including IE8+.
+Compatible with most modern browsers, including IE8+.

 ## Project Setup

-Download and unzip or clone into your project's js folder.
+Download and unzip or clone then copy `chardeley.min.js` into your project's js folder.

 Since this is stand-alone there are no dependencies, although it is ready to accept a jQuery element object.

-## Deploying
+## How to use

 ### Add the javascript file to your page: